mw3239/mushrooms/README.md

 # mushrooms
-Script used to complete the "[https://www.kaggle.com/uciml/mushroom-classification](Mushroom Classification)" Kaggle competition.
+Script used to complete the "[Mushroom Classification](https://www.kaggle.com/uciml/mushroom-classification)" Kaggle competition.

 The objective of this dataset is to classify whether a mushroom is poisonous or not based on 22 categorical features.
 Working on this dataset ended up being an exercise in pre-processing, as nearly every possible undesireable trait was present and needed to be dealt with.
 These violations came in 4 main flavors: